muammar/ml4chem/docs/source/models.rst

     nn = NeuralNetwork(hiddenlayers=(n, n), activation=activation)
     nn.prepare_model()

-Here, weare building a NN with the :class:`ml4chem.models.neuralnetwork.NeuralNetwork` class with two hidden-layers composed 10 neurons each, and a ReLu activation function.
+Here, we are building a NN with the :class:`ml4chem.models.neuralnetwork.NeuralNetwork` class with two hidden-layers composed 10 neurons each, and a ReLu activation function.